Quick Answer: What Is Product Discovery Before Development?

 | Estimate inputs | What does the team need to price and sequence work? | MVP backlog, release plan, dependencies, constraints |

 When those decisions are missing, development starts with assumptions.
 When they are explicit, the project can move faster because the team is not discovering the product while trying to build it.
+This is also where a supporting MVP development guide can help teams translate discovery outputs into scope, cost, and timeline expectations.

 The Discovery Sprint Workflow